 Lawmakers inserted language into one of the budget bills they passed June 27 that requires bond measures and constitutional amendments to get top billing on statewide ballot pamphlets.
 That pushed Brown’s tax proposal to the top of the pamphlet from ninth.

 While the language has nothing to do with the budget, they were able to add it to the spending plan by appropriating $1,000 to the Secretary of State’s office, which handles elections.
 Because budgets in California can now be approved by a simple majority vote, the appropriation also let Democrats make the change without the two-thirds vote needed to amend election rules.

-Proponents of another income tax-increase initiative on the ballot, championed by Molly Munger, the daughter of Berkshire Hathaway (A) Inc. Vice Chairman Charles Munger, sued to block the move, calling it “an abuse of the political process and legislative power.”
+Proponents of another income tax-increase initiative on the ballot, championed by Molly Munger, the daughter of Berkshire Hathaway (A:US) Inc. Vice Chairman Charles Munger, sued to block the move, calling it “an abuse of the political process and legislative power.”
 The change would leave her measure in the ninth slot on the ballot pamphlet because hers doesn’t amend the constitution.